- 1 hr ago Dog Bite: From First Aid Treatment To Preventing It, Here's All You Need To Know

 Lord Ganesha is the one who is known to remove obstacles from one's life.
 He is also known as Ganapati, Binayak or Vinayaka.
 Lord Ganesha is also the most worshipped Hindu God.
+This year, in 2019, Ganesh Chaturthi will be celebrated on 2 September.

-Though Ganesha is worshipped mostly by the Hindu devotees, many Buddhists and Jains as well are devoted to Lord Ganesh.
+Though Ganesha is worshipped mostly by the Hindu devotees, many Buddhists and Jains as well are devoted to Lord Ganesha.
 Ganesha is known by a number of attributes, but the elephant head of Ganesha is what is significant, with which one can identify him easily.

 He is known for the wisdom and intellect that he possesses.
 Lord Ganesha is known to remove all the obstacles that come in the way of his devotees.
 He is also considered to be the Lord of holy beginnings.
 This is why Lord Ganesha is worshipped right at the beginning of all the auspicious rituals and ceremonies.